 DATA PRIVACY NOTICE: The Kenyan Children’s Project

-The Kenyan Children’s Project (“the KCP”) is a registered charity (no. 1110102) in England and Wales regulated by The Charities Commission, and a company registered with the Companies House as a Private Limited Company by guarantee without share capital use of 'Limited' exemption (no. 05436164).
-The KCP is the sole funding body of the Children’s Transformation Project- Kenya, a registered NGO in Kenya.
-We exist to transform the lives of vulnerable children and families and do this in partnership with families and communities.
+1. Who are we?
+The Kenyan Children’s Project is a registered charity (registered in England and Wales, no. 1110102), regulated by The Charities Commission, and a company registered with the Companies House as a Private Limited Company by guarantee without share capital use of 'Limited' exemption (no. 05436164).
+The KCP is the sole funding body of the NGO, Children’s Transformation Project- Kenya, a registered NGO in Kenya that exists to transform the lives of vulnerable children and families and we do this in partnership with families and communities globally.

-Depending on the information you provide, we use your personal data for the following purposes (more details below):
+6. How do we process your personal data?
+Depending on the information you provide, and the services you opt in for, we may use your personal data for one or more of the following purposes:

 To enable us to provide a voluntary service for the benefit of the public

 To fundraise and promote the interests of the charity;